Grants and Contracts Administrator

 - Establish sub-recipient financial and reporting requirements; coordinate issuance of sub-agreements with ORA and ORS.

-- Reconcile monthly budget reports and inform PI and/or supervisor of corrections/adjustments that have been made.
+- Reconcile monthly budget reports and inform faculty/PI and/or supervisor of corrections/adjustments that have been made.

-- Identify the need for cost transfers from budget reconciliation; submit cost transfers.
+- Identify and submit the cost transfers resulting from budget reconciliation.

 - Monitor compliance with agency and University regulations regarding reporting.

 - Maintain financial records per the institutional documents retention guidelines.

 - Monitor and determine appropriate charging of patient care expenses to the study cost object(s).

 - Manage overdrafts in line with unit procedures and institution guidelines.